Here is the Text Version of the Interview

-At what size does it make sense to have an ESOP?
+At what size does it make sense to have an employee stock ownership plan?

 In our experience, if someone is making less than a million and a half, two million a year, chances are the weight of the expenses to maintain these up, make it a less interesting scenario, than someone who is making more than million and a half in taxes.

 What does liquidity look like for the employee?
 Are they able to sell stocks whenever they want?